lukeregalado/lbyarch_x86toC/README.md

 #LBYARCH_x86toC
 In partial accomplishment of the LBYARCH course.
+Made by Luke Regalado, Jaryll Salvador of LBYARCH S17.

-TO COMPILE and RUN (using cmd with cd to root folder of the project): nasm -f win64 asmfile.asm
+## TO COMPILE and RUN (using cmd with cd to root folder of the project):
+nasm -f win64 asmfile.asm

 gcc -c cfile.c -o cfile.obj -m64